Connor Wong Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.84 team ERA that ranks fifth among all MLB pitching staffs.
+- The Astros have a 3.84 team ERA that ranks fourth among all league pitching staffs.

-- The righty last pitched on Tuesday against the Miami Marlins, when he threw 4 2/3 innings, allowing four earned runs while giving up six hits.
+- The right-hander last pitched on Wednesday against the Miami Marlins, when he tossed five innings, allowing four earned runs while giving up nine hits.

-- The 26-year-old has amassed an ERA of 4.49, with 8.2 strikeouts per nine innings, in 23 games this season.
-Opponents are hitting .235 against him.
+- The 40-year-old has put together a 3.36 ERA and 7.5 strikeouts per nine innings across 19 games this season, while giving up a batting average of .232 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.